How to safely clean baby toys

 Always use a non-bio detergent (obviously, we recommend our Laundry Lover here too) and make sure you place the toys into a pillowcase.
 The pillowcase will keep them protected during the cycle- we know how our children become attached to their favourite teddy bears!
 Select a gentle cycle, and when it's finished, you can either toss them in the dryer on a delicate cycle or follow the steps above to dry the toys.

 Bath toys and plastic toys:

 Bath toys need a little extra TLC to keep them clean.
-Again, our Sticky Stopper cleaner spray is perfect for keeping them in tip-top shape, but because they’re used with water, you’ll need to pay a little extra attention to how they dry.
+Again, our Sticky Stopper is perfect for keeping them in tip-top shape, but because bath toys are used in the water, you’ll need to pay extra attention to how they dry.